Markdown

 Images: Similar to links, but with an exclamation mark (

-) at the beginning.
-The alt text goes in the square brackets.markdown
+!) at the beginning.
+The alt text goes in the square brackets.markdown Renders as: -

 Blockquotes: Use the greater-than sign (